Resident Camp Information

 Q: What is your camper to counselor ratio?

-Resident Camp’s maximum ratio is 1 staff member to 7 campers
+A: Resident Camp’s maximum ratio is 1 staff member to 7 campers.

-A: If there is an emergency during camp, we will do our best to contact parents, guardians and/or emergency contacts as quickly as possible.
-Please know that during an emergency, we are doing everything in our power to take care of your child while we are contacting you.
+A: If there is an emergency during camp, we will do our best to contact parents, guardians and/or emergency contacts as quickly as time permits.
+Please know that during an emergency, we are doing everything in our power to take care of your child before we are contacting you.